mamba-org/micromamba-docker/README.md

 The [Bats](https://github.com/bats-core/bats-core) testing framework is used to test the micromamba docker images and derived images.
-When cloning this repo you'll want to use `git clone --recurse-submodules ...`, which will bring in the git submodules for Bats.
-With the submodules present, `./test.sh` will run the test suite.
+When cloning this repo you'll want to use `git clone --recurse-submodules ...`, which will bring in the git sub-modules for Bats.
+With the sub-modules present, `./test.sh` will run the test suite.
 If GNU `parallel` is present, then the test suite will be run in parallel using all logical CPU cores available.

-### Roadmap
+### Road map

-The current roadmap for expanding the number of base images is as follows:
+The current road map for expanding the number of base images is as follows:

 1. Add all releases of debian slim that have not yet reached LTS end of life (ie, bullseye, buster, stretch)
 1. Add the non-slim debian image
-1. Add other debian based distros that have community interest (such as ubuntu)
+1. Add other debian based distributions that have community interest (such as Ubuntu)
-1. Add non-debian based distros that have community interest
+1. Add non-debian based distributions that have community interest

 The build and test infrastructure will need to be altered to support additional base images such that automated test and build occur for all images produced.